RoboSub-UTD/roboboat-docker/README.md

 docker compose up -d development docker compose attach development # optional: attach to it later, or with VSCode
 ```

-## Setting up Development Environment with NeoVIM

-When running the development service, run `./.config/setup-development-enviornment.sh` and then `source ~/.bashrc` once it finishes

 ## Simulation